Bandwidth/bxml_verb_clarity/README.md

 1. Incoming call, reply with [`<Gather>`](gather.md) BXML to direct to correct department
 2. Receive the [Gather](events/gather.md) callback
+    1. The reply may have a BXML for another <Gather> to be able to build the IVR system.
 3. Reply with [`<Transfer>`](transfer.md) BXML based on customer response.
 4. Customer and rep talk
 5. Rep hangs up.
 Receive the [transferComplete](events/transfer.md) event